lots of computer repairs experience in Sydney

 The Silent Saboteurs: Understanding Your Laptop's Hot Air Issues

 One of the most obvious reasons isn’t just hardware failure, instead, just plain dust and heat buildup.
 These factors can oftentimes be the reason why your laptop might shut down randomly.
-It seems like the cooling fans have tiny dust sweaters on them!
+What’s more, it seems like the cooling fans have tiny dust sweaters on them!
 Now, when dust blocks those air vents, intake grills, exhaust ports, and fans, your laptop’s cooling system will work overtime.
 Because these blockers restrict good airflow, your CPU temperature creates a vicious cycle causing your temperature to get higher.

 Resource Hogs and Your Laptop's Health